keerthanamurugaiyan/Interview-notes/Bootstrap.md

     - .bg-primary (background-color: primary)
     - .d-none (display: none)

 Utilities simplify CSS coding, making development faster and more efficient.

+**6. How do you include Bootstrap in a project?**

+    You can include Bootstrap in your project either by using a Content Delivery Network (CDN) or by downloading the Bootstrap files and including them in your project.
+For CDN, add the Bootstrap CSS and JS links in the <head> and before the closing **</body>** tag, respectively.